ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 - **Performance Optimization**: Power consumption experiments can help us understand how different software configurations, algorithms, or hardware choices affect power usage.
 By optimizing power consumption, we may also improve overall system performance, as power-efficient designs often lead to better thermal management and reduced bottlenecks
 - **Sustainable Computing**: Power consumption experiments align with the growing emphasis on sustainability in technology.
 By investigating and mitigating power inefficiencies, we actively contribute to reducing energy waste and minimizing the carbon footprint associated with computing

+## Objectives

-## A few objectives that I considered for my experiments
+Below is a list of several objectives I considered for my experiments:

 - **Comparative Analysis**: Compare the power consumption of different types of applications (and code patterns) running on different Java Virtual Machines (JVM), to identify variations and determine which JVMs are more energy-efficient
 - **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall power consumption